 And when they do, we’re just as transfixed on their words as we are by The Bachelor finale.

-Here are seven times reality TV stars revealed exactly how they were manipulated by producers:
+Here are eight times reality TV stars revealed exactly how they were manipulated by producers: